 In-flow translation after coexistence

 Will in-flow translation for CBPR+ be provided after November 2025?

-Swift is providing central translation via the In-flow Translation service to ensure interoperability during the coexistence period, starting on 20 March 2023 and ending in November 2025.
+Swift is providing central translation via the in-flow translation service to ensure interoperability during the CBPR+ coexistence period.
 This enables banks to adopt ISO 20022 at their own pace while early adopters (and their customers) can fully benefit from richer and more structured data.

-The MT category 1, 2, and 9 messages supporting cross-border payments and reporting flows will be retired in November 2025.
-There is currently no plan for Swift to provide the In-flow Translation service beyond November 2025.
-If at that point, your business requires an extension of translation services to accommodate a longer coexistence of legacy systems, an on-premise translation service could be considered.
+In November 2025, cross-border payments and reporting traffic shall have migrated to the ISO 20022 format and Categories 1, 2 and 9 of MT messages will be retired.
+There is currently no plan for Swift to provide the in-flow translation service beyond November 2025.
+If at that point, your business requires an extension of translation services to accommodate a longer coexistence of legacy systems, an on-premise translation solution should be considered.

 You can disable (and re-enable) in-flow translation per FINplus service (that is, Pilot Current, Pilot Future or Live) and for the different eligible CBPR+ messages.
-For example, you can decide to disable only in-flow translation for reporting messages, or FINplus Pilot Future only.
+For example, you can decide to disable translation for reporting messages only, or FINplus Pilot Future only.